AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-interactive-dor.md

 }
 ```

-In the sample code, we extract the xdp Name and other parameters from the request object.
-If the form is not based XSD, the xml document to merge with the xdp is created.If the form is based on XSD we simply extract the appropriate node from the adaptive form submitted data to generate xml document to merge with the xdp template.
+In this sample code, the xdp name and other parameters are extracted from the request object.
+If the form is not based on an XSD, a new XML document is created to merge with the xdp.
+However, if the form is XSD-based, the relevant node is extracted directly from the adaptive form's submitted data, and an XML document is generated to merge with the xdp template accordingly.

 ## Deploy the sample on your server